-A strong team are the foundation of high-performing business and a good team ethic can be held largely accountable for the success and smooth running of the organisation.
-If employees do not gel and work well together, problems can arise, such as poor organisation, missed deadlines and conflict within the workplace.
+A strong team is the foundation of a high-performing business and a good team ethic can be held largely accountable for the success and smooth running of the organization.
+If employees do not gel and work well together, problems can arise, such as poor organization, missed deadlines, and conflict within the workplace.

 So what can teams do to ensure that they are collectively productive and drive the company forward?
-Here are a few qualities that a successful team possess.
+Here are a few qualities that a successful team possesses.

-They communicate openly with each other, sharing their thoughts, opinions and ideas with members of their team; as well as taking into consideration what others have to say.
+They communicate openly with each other, sharing their thoughts, opinions, and ideas with members of their team; as well as taking into consideration what others have to say.
 Communication is essential for keeping track of progress and working together efficiently on tasks.
-Poor communication can lead to crossed wires, that can mean work is left incomplete/incorrect or conflicts can arise.
+Poor communication can lead to crossed wires, which can mean work is left incomplete/incorrect or conflicts can arise.

-Each member of the team contributes their fair share of the workload and fully understand what their responsibilities are and where they fit in with the running of the business.
-They feel a sense of belonging to the team, are committed to their work and really care about the success of the company.
+Each member of the team contributes their fair share of the workload and fully understands what their responsibilities are and where they fit in with the running of the business.
+They feel a sense of belonging to the team, are committed to their work, and really care about the success of the company.

 Everyone is unique and will be able to offer their own experiences and knowledge that others may not possess.
 Diversity is needed so that all of the required skills are covered by somebody in the team and each individual can be assigned a particular role on the basis of their strengths and skills.
 A variety of personalities, age groups, cultures, etc. can also bring creativity and a broad range of ideas to the table.

-A strong team usually have a leader that they trust and respect.
-This individual essentially works as the glue holding the team together and should be responsible for setting the pace, offers encouragement and motivation and keeps all members of the team updated.
+A strong team usually has a leader that they trust and respect.
+This individual essentially works as the glue holding the team together and should be responsible for setting the pace, offers encouragement and motivation, and keeps all members of the team updated.

-Organisation is essential for the smooth running of a business.
-Without it the workplace can become chaotic and goals are unlikely to be achieved.
-Though each individual should be responsible for organising their own workload, management should ensure that everything is running to plan and each member of the team is getting their work completed efficiently.
+The organization is essential for the smooth running of a business.
+Without it, the workplace can become chaotic and goals are unlikely to be achieved.
+Though each individual should be responsible for organizing their own workload, management should ensure that everything is running to plan and each member of the team is getting their work completed efficiently.
 Holding regular meetings can help to make sure that everyone is on the same page and deadlines are being met.

 It shouldn’t be all work and no play!
-This can lead to burnout and lack of productivity, so it’s important to inject a bit of enjoyment into working life.
-Teams who work particularly well together enjoy each others company and get together outside of the office from time to time to socialise and have some fun!
+This can lead to burnout and a lack of productivity, so it’s important to inject a bit of enjoyment into working life.
+Teams who work particularly well together enjoy each other’s company and get together outside of the office from time to time to socialize and have some fun!
 Building a positive relationship with your colleagues can make for a much more relaxed environment and reduce conflict.